dheison0/ps2-game-manager/README.md

 This can:

   - List games;
-  - Rename and;
+  - Rename;
-  - Delete from disk.
+  - Delete from disk and;
+  - Insert game covers.

 This will can:

-  - Install new games and;
+  - Install new games;
-  - Insert game covers.

 # Build and run